open-policy-agent/opa/v1/test/parsercases/README.md

 scalar cannot hold a Rego number literal faithfully, since `1e6` is a string to a YAML parser and a float to a JSON one.

+**The members of every object are in lexical order**, which is not the order OPA emits them in.
+Key order is an implementation detail no conforming parser should have to reproduce, and OPA's own is not even stable: the `go1.27` marshallers in `v1/ast` write a rule as head-then-body, the pre-1.27 ones as body-then-head, so a fixture recording either would depend on the toolchain it was generated with.
+`FormatAST` orders them, and the runner compares through the same function, so the corpus is the same text on any Go version.
+Scalars are copied through as the marshaller wrote them, which is what keeps `1e6` from becoming `1000000`.

 It is indented rather than compact, which costs roughly three times the bytes — about 1.6 KB per case, and 8 KB for one pinning locations.
 That is deliberate.
 Every fixture here is read by a person at least three times: when the diff is